(A) CORPORATE INFORMATION

 Following are the categories of financial instrument:

-a) Financial assets at amortized cost
+a) Financial assets at amortised cost

 b) Financial assets at fair value through other comprehensive income (FVTOCI)